 “Il y avait une espinette, une joueur de luth, dessus les violes, e tune fleuste traverse, que l’on appelle à grand tort fleuste d’Allemand: car les François s’en aydent mieulx et plus musicalement que toute aultre nation, et jamais en Allemaigne n’en fut joué à quatre paties, comme il se fait ordinairment en France.”

-From it’s very beginnings the recorder found use in opera, including Jacopo Peri’s Euridice (1600), Cavalieri’s Rappresentatione (1600), Monteverdi’s Orfeo, Caccini’s La Liberazione di Ruggiero (1625).
+From its very beginnings the recorder found use in opera, including Jacopo Peri’s Euridice (1600), Cavalieri’s Rappresentatione (1600), Monteverdi’s Orfeo, Caccini’s La Liberazione di Ruggiero (1625).
 And its use in dramatic music continued throughout the 17th and 18th centuries, notably in France (Lully, Charpentier) and England (Purcell, Handel) where it appeared most often in pastoral and amorous scenes.

 The consort tradition survived in a number of pieces written for the court of Karl Lichtenstein-Kastelhorn, Prince-Bishop of Olomouc, at Krom in Moravia during the late 17th century.
 They were used as dinner music, as the titles of some of them attest: Sontata pro tabula by H.I.F.
-Biber for five recorders, strings and continuo, Sonata ad tabulum by Johann Heinrich Schmelzer for two recorders, 2 violins and continuo, and Sontata pro tabula by Giovanni Valentini for three recorders, dulcian, strings and continuo.
+Biber for five recorders, strings, and continuo, Sonata ad tabulum by Johann Heinrich Schmelzer for two recorders, 2 violins, and continuo, and Sontata pro tabula by Giovanni Valentini for three recorders, dulcian, strings, and continuo.
 Schmelzer wrote two further sonatas for recorders and strings, and one for seven recorders and continuo.
 Antonio Bertali wrote a Sonatella for five recorders and continuo.

-The recorder was the first musical instrument for which a method was published, namely Ganassi’s Opera intitulata Fontegara (1535).
-The most extensive collection of music for a solo wind instrument by a single composer was Jacob van Eyck’s Der Fluyten Lust-Hof (1646/1649) for recorder.
+The recorder was the first musical instrument for which a comprehensive method was published, namely Ganassi’s Opera intitulata Fontegara (1535).
+The most extensive collection of music for a solo wind instrument by a single composer was Jacob van Eyck’s Der Fluyten Lust-Hof (1646/1649) for the recorder.
 And the first collection of pieces in all 24 keys was L’Alphabet de Music by the recorder player/composer Johann Christian Schikhardt (c.
 1682-1762).

-Late eighteenth-century works calling for the recorder include a celebrated trio-sonata by Carl Philipp Emanuel Bach (1714-1788) for bass recorder, viola and continuo; trio sonatas for two recorders and continuo; a Sonata in B♭ major for recorder, oboe, violin and continuo by Johann Friedrich Fasch (1688-1758); two trios for three alto recorders by Johann Scherer; and possibly a Sonata in F major by Gaetano Pugnani (1731-1798) for recorder and keyboard (Schott #10132).
+Late eighteenth-century works calling for the recorder include a celebrated trio-sonata by Carl Philipp Emanuel Bach (1714-1788) for bass recorder, viola, and continuo; trio sonatas for two recorders and continuo; a Sonata in B♭ major for recorder, oboe, violin and continuo by Johann Friedrich Fasch (1688-1758); two trios for three alto recorders by Johann Scherer; and possibly a Sonata in F major by Gaetano Pugnani (1731-1798) for recorder and keyboard (Schott #10132).